framenolan/weather-dashboard/README.md

 ## Description

 This weather dashboard app allows users to search for a city and see the current day forecast for that city, as well as a 5-day forecast.
 Recent searches are also stored in local storage for quick reference.
 The app is connected to the Open Weather One Call API.
+The Bootstrap framework to build the structure of the page and expedite the styling.
+A for loop was used to pull 6 days worth of data and print them to the appropiate page location.

 ## User Story